Mission Foods

 How many days a week, and what hours do distributors work?

-The current owner works 5am – 1pm, 6 days per week, taking Sunday off.
+The current owner works 7 days per week (approximately 32 hours per week).
 Early morning hours are required.
+The current owner also hires a helper.

 What about vacation time or personal days?